koulmesahil/sahil-portfolio.github.io/_pages/cv.md

 ======
 * Boston University | Boston, Massachusetts | January 2024 – April 2024
   * Graduate Research Assistant
-    *• Developed a chatbot using Python and OpenAI's Generative AI and Large Language Models (LLMs), integrating retrieval augmented generation models.
+    *Developed a chatbot using Python and OpenAI's Generative AI and Large Language Models (LLMs), integrating retrieval augmented generation models.
 Attained a 30% reduction in processing time and increased patient satisfaction by 25% through optimized results.
-    *• Streamlined prescription workflows, resulting in a 20% increase in accuracy.
+    *Streamlined prescription workflows, resulting in a 20% increase in accuracy.
 Utilized numerical metrics and medical literature for continuous refinement, aligning with industry benchmarks.

 * Vodafone-Qatar | Doha, Qatar | February 2021 – June 2021
 *Technology Intern
- * • Collaborated closely with the Analytics Team to analyze consumer behavior and geographic trends leveraging Tableau, resulting in a 20% increase in accuracy of predictive models.
+ * Collaborated closely with the Analytics Team to analyze consumer behavior and geographic trends leveraging Tableau, resulting in a 20% increase in accuracy of predictive models.
- * • Executed data-driven models, including KNN models, to predict areas requiring optimization within the telecom services, leading to a notable 35% surge in program engagement.
+ * Executed data-driven models, including KNN models, to predict areas requiring optimization within the telecom services, leading to a notable 35% surge in program engagement.
- * • Conducted 8 workshops on data interpretation for non-technical stakeholders, improving crossfunctional communication and helping teams to make informed decisions based on data-driven insights
+ * Conducted 8 workshops on data interpretation for non-technical stakeholders, improving crossfunctional communication and helping teams to make informed decisions based on data-driven insights

 Skills
 ======